solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

     ![Update APP_URL value](media/update-app-url-env.png)

-8. Open a browser and view the application.
+10. Open a browser and view the application.

     ![ContosoNoshNow home page](media/ContosoNoshNow-home-page.png)

+   >**Note:** Notice the message in red at the bottom of the web page.
+"Site is unable to pull from database.
+Using JSON data instead."

 ## Connecting to the database